hydephp/develop/docs/digging-deeper/customization.md

 To add custom HTML to your layouts, you can use the `head` and `scripts` configuration options in the `config/hyde.php` file (or the `hyde.yml` file).
 The HTML will be added to the `<head>` section, or just before the closing `</body>` tag, respectively.
+Note that the HTML is added to all pages.
+If you need to add HTML to a specific page, you will need to override the layout for that page.

 ```php
 // filepath: config/hyde.php